Near East Liberty in Logan County, Ohio — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Daughters of the American Revolution marker series.

 Location.
 40° 16.65′ N, 83° 33.723′ W. Marker is near East Liberty, Ohio, in Logan County.
-Marker is on County Route 157, on the left when traveling east.
-Click for map. marker is at the front edge (south) of Garwood Cemetery, in Zane Township, Logan County, Ohio.
+Marker is on County Route 157, on the left when traveling east. marker is at the front edge (south) of Garwood Cemetery, in Zane Township, Logan County, Ohio.
 Marker was originally located in the “Darby Creek” or “Curl” cemetery, about 2.7 miles northwest near 5118 Co Rd 152.
-Marker is at or near this postal address: 10893 Twp.
-Rd.
-157, East Liberty OH 43319, United States of America.
+Touch for map.
+Marker is at or near this postal address: 10893 Twp Rd 157, East Liberty OH 43319, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Middleburg United Methodist Church Bellringers (approx. 1.4 miles away); Phebe Haines Sharp (approx. 1.8 miles away); Darby Creek (approx. 2.3 miles away); Pottersburg Bridge Friends Church / Friends Cemetery (approx. 3.4 miles away); Home of John Garwood / Garwoods Mill Site (approx. 3.7 miles away); North Lewisburg, O. Service Flag (approx. 3.7 miles away); North Lewisburg Fire Bell (approx. 3.8 miles away).
-Click for a list of all markers in East Liberty.
+Middleburg United Methodist Church Bellringers (approx. 1.4 miles away); Phebe Haines Sharp Darby Creek (approx. 2.3 miles away); Pottersburg Bridge (approx. 3.1 miles away); Friends Church / Friends Cemetery (approx. 3.4 miles away); Home of John Garwood / Garwoods Mill Site (approx. 3.7 miles away); North Lewisburg, O. Service Flag (approx. 3.7 miles away); North Lewisburg Fire Bell (approx. 3.8 miles away).
+Touch for a list and map of all markers in East Liberty.

 More about this marker.
 Both Darby Creek/Curl and Garwood cemeteries are OLD Quaker burial grounds.